Parallelohedron

-In geometry, a parallelohedron is a polyhedron that can be translated without rotations in 3-dimensional Euclidean space to fill space with a honeycomb in which all copies of the polyhedron meet face-to-face.
-There are five types of parallelohedron, first identified by Evgraf Fedorov in 1885 in his studies of crystallographic systems: the cube, hexagonal prism, rhombic dodecahedron, elongated dodecahedron, and truncated octahedron.
+In geometry, a parallelohedron or Fedorov polyhedron is a convex polyhedron that can be translated without rotations to fill Euclidean space, producing a honeycomb in which all copies of the polyhedron meet face-to-face.
+Evgraf Fedorov identified the five types of parallelohedron in 1885 in his studies of crystallographic systems.
+They are the cube, hexagonal prism, rhombic dodecahedron, elongated dodecahedron, and truncated octahedron.